79: Vespasian, the Roman general who was in the process of conquering Judea when he became Emperor, died.

 1975(14th of Tammuz, 5735): Seventy-six year old Louis Reichenthal Gottschalk, the University of Chicago professor and expert on French history passed away today.

-1976: U.S. premiere of “The Big Bus” featuring Harold Gould as “Professor Baxter” and Stuart Margolin as “Alex” with music by David Shire was released today in the United States.
+1976: “The Big Bus” featuring Harold Gould as “Professor Baxter” and Stuart Margolin as “Alex” with music by David Shire was released today in the United States.

 1981: Robert Badinter began serving as French Minister of Justice.